-After you study this guide, you should be able to plot out an investment plan that is tailor made for your specific situation using low-cost mutual funds and ETFs.
-This guide includes unique ideas on how to funds, when to buy them and when to sell them.
+After you study this guide, you will be able to plot out an investment plan that is tailor made for your specific situation using low-cost mutual funds and ETFs.
+This guide includes unique ideas on how to pinpoint the right funds, when to buy them and when to sell them.
+We will look at a number of different investment strategies with nuts and bolts “how to” steps.
+We’ll also look at the pros and cons of each method so you can decide what works best for you.
 Keep in mind that I am not suggesting you use the rules I present here verbatim.

 Instead, learn and understand what I share here, apply your own filters and get to work.
 I’ll also present some great resources you can use to make sure the investment rules you set up are consistent with your own investment objectives.